What to do in Bordeaux, the city of wine: Places to visit and events to experience07-02-2020

 The Stone Bridge/Le Pont de Pierre

 Inaugurated in 1822, the Pont de Pierre is actually the first stone bridge ever built in Bordeaux.
 Composed of seventeen spans, its purpose is to link the left to the right riverside of the city.
-For nearly 150 years, it was the only way to link the historic centre of the city on the left bank with the Bastide district on the right bank.
+For nearly 150 years, it was the only way to link the historic center of the city on the left bank with the Bastide district on the right bank.
 The bridge is now a no-vehicle zone.
 Tram line A operates on this bridge, while two large pedestrian areas are also vacant.
 Perhaps you could take a short walk over the river and contemplate the view.

 The Jacques Chaban Delmas Bridge/Le pont Jacques Chaban Delmas